Nvidia Stock: High Risk, Higher Return?

 The underlying economics of the AI GPU market remain weak, with most of Nvidia’s customers still unprofitable.
 Why is that?
 Large language models are expensive to build and train and the payoff can take a long time.
 VC firm Sequoia estimates that the AI industry spent $50 billion on Nvidia chips last year, possibly exceeding $100 billion when including other costs.
 Yet, these investments have only generated about $3 billion in revenue, with few services besides ChatGPT gaining large, paying user bases.
 We may well be in an AI “FOMO phase,” where companies feel compelled to invest in AI simply because their competitors are.
 As shareholders seek better returns, capital spending may cool off, impacting companies like Nvidia.

 Separately, large AI deployments follow two stages.
 The first is the compute-intensive training phase, during which AI models are built from large datasets with GPUs being used to process data and adjust the model’s parameters.
 The second stage is the deployment phase, where trained models run in real-world applications and typically require lower processing power, allowing companies to use less expensive hardware to run models for daily tasks.
-As the AI revolution began just about two years ago, most companies are in the training phase and there is a possibility that demand could ease off as we move towards lower power inferencing.
+As the AI revolution began just about two years ago, most companies are in the training phase and there is a possibility that demand could ease as we move toward lower power inferencing.

 The good and the great